AudiusProject/audius-protocol/README.md

 ## Security

 Please report security issues to `security@audius.co` with a description of the vulnerability and any steps to reproduce.
-We have bounties available for issues reported via responsible disclosure!
+Details on our bug bounty program are available at [audius.org/security](https://audius.org/security)

 ## License